 Collaborative Law

 The collaborative process offers an alternative to traditional litigation involving solicitors and court proceedings and mediation.
-The collaborative process is voluntary and encourages the parties to work together to reach a mutually beneficial agreement without resorting to the court.
+The collaborative process is voluntary and encourages the parties to work together to reach a mutually beneficial agreement without resorting to the courts.
 Each party has their own collaboratively trained lawyer and makes a commitment to open communication and respectful negotiation which takes place over a series of meetings.

 At Major Family Law, we have several fully trained collaborative lawyers who can guide you through the process in a non-adversarial environment.
 We always strive to find creative solutions to meet the needs of our clients that promote cooperation, reduces conflict, and support the wellbeing of any children involved.